offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     ... is Pr(A→B|x) * Pr(y|B→B) * Pr(y|B→B)

- 3. probability of an HMM emits a sequence while traveling through a hidden path is calculated as described above (multiplied chain of transition-emission probabilities).
+ 3. probability of an HMM outputting an emitted sequence while traveling through a hidden path is calculated as described above (multiplied chain of transition-emission probabilities).

-Given all hidden paths in a HMM, the probability of an HMM emitting a specific sequence is the sum of probability calculations for each hidden path and the emitted sequence (sum of point #3 above).
+Given all hidden paths in a HMM, the probability of an HMM outputting a specific emitted sequence is the sum of probability calculations for each hidden path and the emitted sequence (sum of point #3 above).
 For example, imagine the following HMM.

 ```{svgbob}
                    +--------+